lemuelroberto/demo-with-git-tags/README.md

 ## git-demo commands

-- git demo-init: go the beginning of the demo
+- git demo-start: go the beginning of the demo
 - git demo-next: go to the next tag of the demo
 - git demo-tag: tag current commit